kyocum/disdat-step-functions/README.md

 ## Get Started
 Install the package, the pip command will also download the core disdat package if you haven't done so already.

-`pip install disdat-kfp`
+`pip install disdat-step-function`

 Get Started with the tutorial notebook!
-Check out how easy it is to version a KFP workflow in `simple_cached_workflow.ipynb`
+Check out how easy it is to version a AWS StepFunction state machine in `simple_cached_sm.ipynb`

 ## Documentation
 ### `caching_wrapper.Caching`